switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 2.0-RC of the project. **Do not update a 1.x hardware design with a 2.0 firmware.**
+This is version 3.0 of the project. **It is still work in progress.**

 Stability tests are underway.

 New features in this version:

   - Hardware
+    - Addition of POE module
-    - Replacement of relays by mosfets.
+    - Addition of GPS support
-    - Button to enter configuration mode.
-    - Use of logic level mosfets (IRLZ44N) along with a 3.3V to 5V level shifter (SN74AHCT125) to reach minimum Rds(on).
-    - Use of LM7805 to deliver 5V to the level shifter.
+  - Software
+    - ASCOM ALPACA Server
+    - Support of ultrasonic wind sensors for adverse conditions (frost)

 Improvements:

-  - To save batteries, in case of a potential rain event, other sensors are no longer powered up and interrogated.
-  - Support of different wind sensors models requiring different command messages and communication speeds.
-  - OTA updates are no longer performed in case of a potential rain event (we have better things to do).
-  - Using ESP chip id and revision to better identify boards for OTA updates.
+  - Configuration UI
+  - Removed configuration button and replaced by guard time on the reboot button (10s)
-  - DD04CVSA 12V instead of 5V, removal of MT3608.
+  - Clear/cloudy/overcast sky states instead of overcast/clear

-The things that might be improved in v2.1 are:
+The things that might be improved in v3.1 are:

   - Software
     - TBD